Cat Kid Comic Club

 Cat Kid Comic Club is a children's graphic novel series by author and illustrator Dav Pilkey.
 It serves as a spinoff to the Dog Man series of books, which itself is a spinoff in the Captain Underpants series.

 Plot

-The series stars Li'l Petey (also known as Cat Kid), his friend Molly the tadpole, Molly's 21 frog siblings, and the frog siblings' adoptive father Flippy the Fish, as they create comic books.
-There are multiple art techniques used in the comic books.
+The series stars Li'l Petey (also known as Cat Kid), his friend Molly the tadpole, Molly's 21 frog siblings, and the frog siblings' adoptive father Flippy the Fish, as they create comic books and other projects.
+There are multiple art techniques used in the comic books they make.

+Books

+Cat Kid Comic Club has a total of five books (and one upcoming book), all of which follow Li'l Petey, Flippy, Molly and her 21 frog siblings creating comics and other projects: